-Surveys suggest that 9 out of 10 Americans go online several times a day, which shows that the internet has become essential to modern living.
+Surveys suggest that nine out of ten Americans go online several times a day, clearly showing that the internet has become essential to modern living.
 But the convenience and ubiquity of being able to access all the world’s information also come with a hidden cost, especially to those who are less tech-savvy: your privacy.
 As Kaspersky Lab recently discovered, one in three consumers lack the knowledge or tools to fully protect their privacy online.
 The industry has started calling this “privacy fatigue”, alluding to the constant stress that some people feel that third parties are exploiting their private information.

 The Kaspersky Lab survey involved 11,887 participants who used the company’s software in 21 countries.
 Researchers found that 17% of individuals, or nearly one-in-five, have acknowledged that they’ve uploaded private information about themselves that shouldn’t really be in the public domain or have seen family members behave this way.
 Among children under 18, this figure rises to 22.3% or almost a quarter of the respondents.

 Privacy fatigue affects 32.2% of the respondents who claim that they don’t know how to fully protect their privacy online and are stressed by this fact.
 One in ten people says they have lost interest in how they can further improve their privacy.

 These findings suggest that although a lot of people are well aware that their browsing and online activity is being stored, especially following the huge publicity of the Facebook-Cambridge Analytica scandal, they still choose to be complacent.
 Kaspersky found that a fifth of the survey’s participants did not make any effort — such as clearing browsing history or using Cool Tech Zone VPNs — in order to secure their privacy.